vapor/docs/4.0/docs/fluent/model.md

     // Fetch all users from the database.
     User.query(on: req.db).all().flatMapThrowing { users in
         try users.map { user in
-            // Convert each user to public return type. try PublicUser(
+            // Convert each user to GET return type. try GetUser(
                 id: user.requireID(),
                 name: "\(user.firstName) \(user.lastName)"
             )